Hungarian Chimney Cake Recipe (Kürtőskalács)

 Instructions

-- In a small bowl add warm milk, 1 tbsp sugar, and yeast.
+- In a small bowl add warm milk, 1 tablespoon sugar, and yeast.
 Mix well then let sit for 10 minutes until the mixture becomes foamy.

 - In a large bowl pour the remaining sugar, yeasty mixture, softened butter, eggs, salt, and lemon zest.
 Combine everything with a stand mixer or your wooden spoon.
 Pour the flour into the wet mixture and mix until a dough forms.